Alberta Highway 40

-Alberta Provincial Highway No. 40, commonly referred to as Highway 40, is a south-north highway in western Alberta, Canada.
+Highway 40 is a south–north highway in western Alberta, Canada.
 It is also named Bighorn Highway and Kananaskis Trail in Kananaskis Country.
 Its segmented sections extend from Coleman in the Municipality of Crowsnest Pass northward to the City of Grande Prairie and is currently divided into four sections.

 Route description

 The southernmost section is gravel; it runs for 3.8 km through the Municipality of Crowsnest Pass, where it then becomes the Forestry Trunk Road to Highway 541, which has a combined length of 106 km.

 The second section of Highway 40 is Kananaskis Trail, which is paved and runs through Kananaskis Country for 105 km from Highway 541, over Highwood Pass, and through Peter Lougheed Provincial Park and Spray Valley Provincial Park.
 The highway passes Kananaskis Village before terminating at the Trans-Canada Highway (Highway 1).

 The third section is gravel and is part of the Forestry Trunk Road, which runs 46 km from Highway 1A to Highway 579.
 The highway continues as the Forestry Trunk Road and Highway 734 for approximately 293 km, through the Rocky Mountains Forest Reserve.
 The intention is that one day the entire road will be a continuous paved highway.
 In the past, other gravel sections were named Highway 940; the 900 series in Alberta is used for temporary names.
 There is no signed connection between the Kananaskis Trail section and the Forestry Trunk Road section; however, it is connected by using Highway 1, Highway 1X, and Highway 1A between Seebe and Ghost Lake.

 The fourth section is 443 km and runs from the Lovett River in Yellowhead County to the City of Grande Prairie.
 The 61 km section south of Cadomin is gravel while the remainder is paved.
-The highway shares 2 km concurrency with the Yellowhead Highway (Highway 16), before continuing north and passing through the Town of Grande Cache en route to Grande Prairie.
+The highway shares 2 km concurrency with the Yellowhead Highway (Highway 16), before continuing north and passing through the Hamlet of Grande Cache en route to Grande Prairie.

+In Grande Prairie, Highway 40 becomes 108 Street.
+It formerly terminated at 100 Avenue where it met Highway 43; however, when Highway 43X was completed in 2019, the Highway 43 designation was moved to the new bypass and the Highway 40 designation was applied to 100 Avenue to connect to the new Highway 43 alignment, extending Highway 40 by 7.5 km.